 Bolton Central is the club’s official shop.
 It’s situated behind the East Stand and offers a wide selection of merchandise including replica kits, scarves, hats, and souvenirs.

 In 2013 a bronze statue of legendary Bolton player and manager Nat Lofthouse was erected outside the West Stand.
 The statue cost £100,000 and was paid for by public donations.

 The Spirit of Sport is a 30 metre, trophy-shaped sculpture that stands at the end of Burnden Way, the main approach road to the stadium.
 It features more than 600 tiles, each etched with the face of a local sporting hero.
 Former Bolton players and managers honoured include Sam Allardyce, Phil Brown, Ivan Campo, Kevin Davies, John McGinlay, Jay Jay Okocha, and Gary Speed.
 Diehard fans such as Dave ‘Ding-Dong-Do’ Higson and Hovis Presley are also honoured.

 The University of Bolton Stadium is located at the Middlebrook Retail and Leisure Park in Horwich, on the outskirts of Bolton.
 Visitors travelling by car should exit the M61 at Junction 6.
 It’s well signposted from here.
 The postcode to use for satellite navigation systems is BL6 6JW.

 Away supporters have a dedicated car park in front of the South Stand/Bolton Whites Hotel.
 This is clearly signposted.

 Horwich Parkway Train Station is just a few hundred yards from the Macron Stadium.

-Services from this station include trains to Preston, Manchester Piccadilly, Blackpool North, Hazel Grove, Manchester Victoria, and Manchester Airport.
+Services from this station include trains to Manchester Airport, Blackpool North, Hazel Grove, Preston, and Manchester Victoria.